-Host restaurant meals?
-Host in-office meals?
-Host in-hospital meals?
-Host speaker program meals?
-Host meals at conventions?
-Sales Representative No Yes Yes Yes No District Manager No Yes Yes Yes No Regional Business Director, Regional President, National Sales Lead Yes Yes Yes Yes Yes Greenstone and Sterile Injectables Please see Business Meals Provided by Greenstone and Sterile Injectables Colleagues Section Account Manager, including AD, DE, KAM, VAM, ADM (only if such colleague does not directly supervise Sales representatives) Only for non-HCPs or HCPs who do not regularly treat patients or fill prescriptions Yes Yes Yes Only for non-HCPs or HCPs who do not regularly treat patients or fill prescriptions HQ Marketing/Medical Yes Yes Yes Yes Yes
+Host Restaurant Meals?
+Host In-office Meals?
+Host In-hospital Meals?
+Host Speaker Program Meals?
+Host Meals at Conventions?
+Sales Representative No Yes Yes Yes No District Manager No Yes Yes Yes No Regional Business Director, Regional President, National Sales Lead Yes Yes Yes Yes Yes Greenstone and Sterile Injectables Please see Business Meals Provided by Greenstone and Sterile Injectables Colleagues Section Account Manager, including AD, DE, KAM, VAM, ADM (only if such colleague does not directly supervise Sales representatives) Only for non-HCPs or HCPs who do not regularly treat patients or fill prescriptions Yes Yes Yes Only for non- HCPs or HCPs who do not regularly treat patients or fill prescriptions HQ Marketing/Medical Yes Yes Yes Yes Yes

 Several states and the U.S. Department of Veterans Affairs (VA)/Department of Defense (DoD) also impose meal limitations and reporting requirements that are stricter than the PhRMA Code and/or our Pfizer policy.
-See White Guide Chapter 15 and Chapter 4 of the Orange Guide for more information.
+See Chapter 17 and Chapter 4 of the Orange Guide for more information.
 You cannot provide any food or other support in connection with an accredited continuing medical education activity (ACCME, ACPE, or ANCC).
 Note that "medical education" is not limited to medical education for physicians but also includes education for other HCPs, including pharmacists.
 Any type of financial support for accredited continuing education, including payment for event expenses or meals, must be funded through an independent professional education grant.
 Requests for these grants should be sent by the requestor through Pfizer's Global Medical Grants.

-Before providing any meals or other items of value to HCPs, colleagues should refer to the State Laws: HCP and State Employee Restrictions Chapter and the Federal Employee Interactions and Lobbying Chapter in this Guide.
-To determine whether an HCP is licensed in Massachusetts, Minnesota, New Jersey or Vermont, Sales Colleagues should consult the physician profiles on Veeva CRM, and other colleagues should search the HCP Lookup Tool.
-Additional information on state law restrictions and other tools are available under the State Healthcare Law Compliance tab on GCO Policy Xchange on GCO on Demand.
+Before providing any meals or other items of value to HCPs, colleagues should refer to the State Laws: HCP and State Employee Restrictions Chapter 17 and the Federal Employee Interactions and Lobbying Chapter 4 in this Guide.
+To determine whether an HCP is licensed in Massachusetts, Minnesota, New Jersey or Vermont, Sales Colleagues should consult the physician profiles on Veeva CRM, and other colleagues should search the HCP Lookup.Tool.
+Additional information on state law restrictions and other tools are available under the State Healthcare Law Compliance tab_on Policy Xchange and under the Compliance tab in MypfieldNet.